btrapp/covidmortality2020/Mortality.md

     RMSE Mean (Week only model): 1932.2438512364388 RMSE Mean (Year+Week model): 1139.9943365403842

+---
+# Model Improved!

+The RMSE of our model dropped from 1932 (when we just use the week mean) to 1140 (when we used the time based linear regression plus the week mean of the residuals.)

 ```python
 #Use the expected death mean values to calculate the amount of deaths that are above or below what we'd expect